 7. Rajkot, Gujarat

 We all have eaten Balaji’s spicy Salty, but you know that Balaji is mainly the industry of which city, then friends, you guessed it right.
 The city of Rajkot is the home of Balaji Wafers.
-Rajkot is the fourth largest city of Gujarat after Ahmedabad Surat and Vadodara.
+Rajkot is the fourth largest city in Gujarat after Ahmedabad Surat and Vadodara.

 Rajkot is one of the cleanest cities in India.
 From this, you can get an idea of how much cleanliness contributes to the development of any area.
-You will be surprised to know that the literacy rate of Rajkot is 82.20% which is much higher than the average literacy rate of India.
+You will be surprised to know that the literacy rate of Rajkot is 82.20% which is much higher than the average literacy rate in India.
 Along with this, Rajkot is famous all over the country for the purity of its gold.

 The clothing business of Rajkot is huge.
 Printed salwar sarees of Rajkot are quite popular in different states of India.
 The value of the Casting & Forging industry here is increasing in the global market.
 With around £500 regulated in Rajkot to meet the needs of the local diesel industry, Rajkot has secured itself the seventh position in our list of top growing cities in India with an annual growth rate of 8.33%.